Late Reporting: Employer Impact

 - disqualification from optional premium pricing, including retroactive disqualification, which may result in premium adjustments and employers having to pay back premium pricing program refunds and in extreme cases, prosecution.

-The consequences for employers are substantially more severe than it is for workers and the benefit of doubt falls heavily in favour of the worker in almost every circumstance.
+The consequences for employers are substantially more severe than they are for workers and the benefit of doubt falls heavily in favour of the worker in almost every circumstance.
 So what is an employer to do to protect themselves against fraudulent late reported claims?
 Education and documentation.

 - Establishing a written policy on accident reporting is key to ensuring every employee knows what to do when there is a work-related incident, whether it is an accident, injury or even a near-miss.
 Including this as part of the on-boarding process for every new hire and frequently reviewing the procedure thereafter, keeps the information fresh.

-- Reviewing accident reporting expectations following every incident will also help instill the importance of the immediate reporting of incidents.
+- Reviewing accident reporting expectations following every incident will also help instil the importance of the immediate reporting of incidents.

 - Placing posters around the workplace or work site, outlining proper accident reporting makes it easier for incidents to be reported.